European Master's degree CHARM-EU "Global challenges for sustainability" - new extended version in 2025

 3rd semester

-During this phase, students work in collaboration with their peers, academic staff and non-academic stakeholders (e.g. companies or associations) on a real sustainable development challenge based on the student's original disciplinary field.
+During this Capstone phase, students work in collaboration with their peers, academic staff and non-academic stakeholders (e.g. companies or associations) on a concrete sustainability challenge in Europe, or worldwide.

 A unique teaching model

 As the course is cross-disciplinary, all profiles are welcome.
-Admissions are open to students holding a Master 1 or Licence + 30 ECTS.
-Applicants will be required to provide proof of a C1 level in English at the start of the course in September 2022.
+Admissions are open to students holding a bachelor's degree in any discipline.
+Candidates will be required to demonstrate a C1 level in English at the start of the course in September 2025.
+This degree is recognized in France as an institutional diploma conferring the grade of Master.

-European students who have completed their final year of study in France will benefit from free tuition.
+Important: European students who have completed their final year of study in France benefit from free tuition.

 CHARM-EU European University See more